Khaidi Babai: Production

 Khaidi Babai is a remake of the 1971 Hindi film Dushmun.
-The film was directed by T. Krishna (THIRUNAGARI KRISHNA), produced by T. Babul Nath and J. Lakshman Rao under Sri Balaji Chitra.
+The film was directed by Thirunagari Krishna, produced by T. Babul Nath and J. Lakshman Rao under Sri Balaji Chitra.
 The screenplay was written by P. Satyanand, and dialogues by Bollimuntha Sivaramakrishna.
 Cinematography was handled by T. M. Sundara Babu, and editing by Adurthi Haranath.

 Soundtrack

 The soundtrack was composed by K. V. Mahadevan.

 Release and reception

 Khaidi Babai was released on 15 February 1974, and emerged a commercial success.
 Sobhan Babu won the Filmfare Award for Best Actor – Telugu.